 Tetrahydrocannabinol (THC) is the primary psychoactive component found in marijuana, and cannabidiol (CBD) is the primary non-psychoactive component of marijuana.
 In addition, there are synthetic cannabinoids (SCB) that are much more potent than traditional marijuana, and these are associated with more severe clinical signs in exposed pets.

 Interestingly, marijuana was occasionally used in veterinary medicine until 1937, when the first of several laws penalizing veterinarians for prescribing the drug was passed.
 Subsequent legislation criminalized use and possession.

 Despite these legal restrictions, interest in the medical properties of marijuana persisted.
 Studies teased apart the chemical composition of marijuana (these compounds are called cannabinoids) and identified specific receptors within the human body for these chemicals.
 In addition, scientists discovered that humans (and many animals) naturally produce cannabinoids within the body (endogenous cannabinoids), forming the endocannabinoid system.
 The endocannabinoid system is involved in many bodily processes (via cell receptors) including:

 - Pain perception

 The location of endocannabinoid system receptors might not be a surprise when we consider some of the purported medical benefits of cannabis-derived products (as well as the psychoactive effects).
 The list also gives us insight into the signs of toxicity.

-Signs of toxicity
+Signs of Toxicity in Pets

-The clinical signs associated with marijuana and THC exposure most commonly reported by pet owners and veterinarians include:
+The clinical signs associated with marijuana and THC exposure most reported by pet owners and veterinarians include: